Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Druid.md

 **Effect:** Until the end of the battle, when the target hits with a melee attack, you heal hit points equal to `dice: 1d10`+ your Wisdom modifier.

-9th level spell: You now heal hit points equal to 2d10 + double your Wisdom modifier.
+9th level spell: You now heal hit points equal to `dice: 2d10` + double your Wisdom modifier.

 #### 9th Level Spells